ayoAxios/Timestomp-detector-/README.md

-# Timestomp Detector

-# This is just a vibecoded project that should hopefully detect some shitty timestomped files.
+# Timestomp Detector is a vibecoded project that will hopefully help find shitty bypasses in pc checks

 A cross‑platform command‑line tool for detecting timestomping anomalies in **MFTECmd** CSV exports (or live MFT parsing).
 It flags files where the `$STANDARD_INFORMATION` (SI) creation timestamp is older than the `$FILE_NAME` (FN) creation timestamp, optionally considering modification timestamps and various filters to reduce false positives.